Comparing Bike Frame MaterialsFeb 24, 2019

 Of course, these scores aren’t meant to be taken too seriously.
 Half of the categories were fairly subjective, and one rider might consider one category much more important than another, whereas we gave equal weight to most categories.
 There’s no bike, nor frame material, that’s best for everyone.

-Considering the slant we at PackJournal have for touring, it may surprise some people to see carbon scoring highest.
+Considering the slant we at PackJournal have for touring, it may be surprising to see carbon scoring highest.
 Again, we threw out cost as a factor, and that alone would most likely move steel to first place on the list.
 “Steel is real” still rings true, and often gives you the best bang for your buck.

 That said, carbon utility bikes have come a long way.
 Once thought of as delicate and only suitable for barely supporting a 60 kg professional cyclist, there are now carbon frames capable of standing up to all the punishment of a ‘round-the-world tour.
 Throw in all the other benefits that come with a carbon frame, and it proves to be one of the best materials available, provided it’s optimized for its intended use.
 There aren’t many complete touring bikes with carbon frames on the market, but it’s a growing trend.
-We at PackJournal think some of the best touring bikes available are carbon frames, and we’re excited to see what the future holds for this material.
+Some of the best touring bikes available are carbon frames, and it’ll be exciting to see what the future holds for this material.

-Unsurprisingly, titanium scores highly, but we at PackJournal expected titanium to be the runaway winner.
+Unsurprisingly, titanium scores highly, but one might expect titanium to be the runaway winner.
 Jack of all trades, master of none, titanium’s greatest advantage is its lack of disadvantages, but its greatest disadvantage is its lack of advantages.
-For any specific purpose, there’s always something better.
-But for all purposes, it’s hard to beat titanium.
-Except when it comes to price.
+For any specific purpose, there’s always something better, but for all purposes, it’s hard to beat titanium (except for the price).

 Aluminum, while low on our list, shouldn’t be thrown out entirely.
 Worth saying again, how a frame is made matters as much as, or more than, its material.
 Aluminum is still an especially popular material for mountain bikes, where the cushion provided by suspension and wide tires essentially mitigates aluminum’s greatest weakness: its “harsh” ride and low fatigue limit.
 On a mountain bike, the suspension and tires will take the punishment instead of the frame.